telerik/kendo-ui-core/docs/controls/editors/editor/troubleshoot/troubleshooting.md

 Image and table resizing inside `contenteditable` elements depends on the browser.
 As a result of browser behavior, images may become non-resizeable if a "classic" Editor (which uses an `iframe`) is created while hidden, or is hidden after its initialization and then displayed back.

-As the reason for thе issue lies in browser functionalities, it can be resolved by calling the Editor's [`refresh`](/api/javascript/ui/editor#methods-refresh) method after the Editor becomes visible.
-Refreshing the widget will recreate the `iframe`.
+The reason for the issue lies in browser functionalities.
+That is why it can be resolved by calling the [`refresh`](/api/javascript/ui/editor#methods-refresh) method of the Editor after the Editor becomes visible.
+Refreshing the widget recreates the `iframe`.

-Another possible approach is to use the Editor's inline mode, i.e., create the Editor from a `div` element.
+Another possible approach is to use the inline mode of the Editor, that is, to create the Editor from a `div` element.

-Table row and column resizing is implemented in the Editor widget as of R3 2016.
-The users can drag the cell borders with the mouse to resize the row or column.
+As of the R3 2016 release, resizing of table rows and columns has been implemented in the Editor.
+To resize the row or column of the Editor, the user can drag the cell borders with the mouse.

-To achieve image resizing or table resizing for versions prior to R3 2016, in browsers such as Google Chrome 46 that do not normally support it, implement a [custom Editor tool](http://demos.telerik.com/kendo-ui/editor/custom-tools).
+To resize an image or a table in versions prior to R3 2016 and in browsers that do not normally support it, such as Google Chrome 46, implement a [custom Editor tool](http://demos.telerik.com/kendo-ui/editor/custom-tools).

 ### Back and Forward Browser Buttons Display Raw HTML